nguyenhoamy1602/video_games/README.txt

 To run:
-- Ensure you have installed the required packages: flask, pandas and numpy
+- Ensure you have installed Python and the required packages: flask, pandas and numpy
 - Open command prompt, go to our project directory "cd video_games"
 - "python run.py"
 - Click on the localhost link produced